achapiro/stelaCSF/README.md

 ## Code

-Currently the code is provided as a Matlab class in the directory `matlab`.
+Currently, the code is provided as a Matlab class in the directory `matlab`.

 ### Example